SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Twilight, the narrator one, asks, "So, this is all just a bit for a one-thousand word story?"

-Silk Rose replied, "Yes, none of those previous changes before this meeting ever actually happened.
+Silk Rose replied, "Yes.
+None of those previous changes before this meeting ever actually happened.
 I just wrote them in to give examples."

-A darkness spread across Twilight, the pony's face.
+A darkness spreads across Twilight, the pony's face.
 "How many words are left in this story?"

 Rarity replies, "Five hundred and forty."